-Now that we’ve covered the basics, it’s time to create your own 50/30/20 budget.
+Now that we’ve covered the basics, creating your own 50/30/20 budget is time.

 You’ll need the following:

 - Access to your pay stubs and bank records from the last month.
-(You’ll want to have this info from your partner if you want to create a budget as a couple).
+(You’ll want to have this info from your partner to create a budget as a couple).

 - A calculator.